The jet engine

 The jet engine was invented by Englishman Frank Whittle, and patented in 1932.
 The very first jet engine ran in 1937, and the Gloster Meteor was the first jet-powered fighter plane.
 It went into service in 1943.
 The passenger jet age, which is still going strong today with no end in sight, began in the 1950s, with the advent of the DeHavilland Comet, the very first commercial airliner to be powered by jet engines.

 Hotel key cards have been around since the 1950s, and have become standard fare in travel accommodation throughout the world ever since.
-They are smaller and lighter than conventional keys, so you can pop them in your wallet without problems.
-In addition, remote cancellation can be effected should a key card be lost.
+They are smaller and lighter than conventional keys, so you can pop them into your wallet without problems.
+In addition, remote cancellation can be affected should a key card be lost.
 Hotels have become much safer places as a result.

 To this day, there is no global standard for an electrical plug – in fact, there are 12 common types in operation throughout the world, making using a device, with a European plug for instance, a nuisance when trying to use it in North America.
 A universal travel adaptor does away with these woes, enabling you to travel anywhere and be able to plug in the device of your choice.